mahmoudkamalx14/doctor_appointment/README.md

 3. **Search and Book Appointments**: Use the search feature to find suitable doctors and book an appointment.
 4. **Manage Appointments**: Go to the "Appointments" section to view and manage your booked appointments.

-## Contribution

-We welcome contributions to improve the app.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Add features or fix bugs.
-4. Submit a Pull Request.

 ## Support